lb3dev/android-pixel-setup/README.md

 Personal notes to setup brand new Pixel phones running Android 14 / 15 / 16

+### Boot to device recovery

+Hold Power button and Volume down to boot to Fastboot (During initial boot or restart)

+In Fastboot, select Recovery mode.
+On "No command" screen, hold Power button and press Volume up once

 ###  Long Press Home Screen > Wallpaper and style

 ---